-We’re each projected to spend about $1,007 on presents this holiday season.
-Plus, the average household already owes more than $8,600 in credit card debt – nearly a record amount and still rising.
+We’re each projected to spend about $998 on presents this holiday season.
+Plus, the average household already owes nearly $8,000 in credit card debt, and many people’s income has been affected by the coronavirus pandemic.
 So it will be very important to keep a watchful eye on your wallet during this expensive time of year.

 With that in mind, WalletHub’s editors prepared six holiday shopping tips to help you give more, spend less and worry about money as little as possible.